twse/random-stuff/Readable Fonts/Central European.md

 ### Czech - Typed as usual on Czech keyboards
 This language can be used when written with Kamenicky encoding.

+Pavel Ferda wrote the pay shareware program Trans-ASCII (1991), a program to convert Czech text in various encodings.
+The executable file and documentation is encoded either in ASCII, CP852 or Kamenicky.

+Zdeněk Kudrla wrote Czech Coding Convertor, a program to convert Czech text written in eight encodings.
+The program comes with source code included.

 ### Slovak - Typed as usual on Slovak keyboards
 This language can be used when written with Kamenicky encoding.